 On exam day, arrive early and get organized.
-You are responsible for providing your own HB pencil, eraser, and calculator for writing diploma exams.
-No print or electronic dictionaries, papers, notes, or textbooks are allowed.
-A ruler and protractor may be used for science exams.
-For Science 30 and Chemistry 30 exams, a data booklet will be provided.
-For Biology 30 and Physics 30 exams, data pages are included in the exam booklet.
+You are responsible for providing your own HB pencil, eraser, and approved graphing calculator for writing diploma exams.
+No dictionaries, electronic devices, papers, notes, textbooks, or blank paper for rough work are allowed.
+A ruler, protractor, and highlighter may be used for math exams.
+A formula sheet is included in the math exam booklet.

 Remember to relax and do your best.
 Mark questions that you cannot immediately answer and come back to them later.
 Pace yourself and answer every question.
+You are encouraged to use your exam booklets for planning, calculations, and working through your responses.

-For each question, read the instructions, then carefully read the context and the question or questions you will be answering.
+Throughout the exam, carefully read the instructions, contexts, and questions.
 For multiple-choice questions, read the stem of the question and try to formulate an answer to the question in your mind before looking at the four choices given.
-Then look at the four choices and find the answer among them.
 Some questions are more difficult than others and will require you to choose the best answer among several alternatives that seem plausible.
 For numerical-response questions, pay close attention to the instructions below the question so that your answers are expressed or rounded appropriately with the correct number of digits.
+For written-response questions, read each question carefully, noting any bolded directing words.